Lawyer Visits to Schools Network

 Please contact the Law Society to express your interest in the Programme if your school or community organisation lacks the financial resources to facilitate a visit.

-Cluedunnit Kids gets Year 6 and Year 5/6 student teams to investigate a fictional criminal offence with the goal of identifying the offender.
+Cluedunnit Kids gets Year 6 and Year 5/6 student teams to investigate a fictional criminal offence with the goal of identifying the prime suspect.
 A brief of evidence provides clues and students ask questions to get further evidence to identify the offender and eliminate other suspects.
 Each team creates and submits their findings in a creative way of their choosing.
 Experts from the legal profession review the top ten submissions using the following criteria: Correct identification of suspect, Supporting evidence and Creativity.
 Students compete against other Year 6 students from schools across Western Australia.

 Proudly sponsored by